aylvisaker/MC-MATH141-SP17/_posts/2017-1-14-syllabus.md

 * Chapter 4 : Trigonometric and inverse trigonometric functions
 * Chapter 5 : Exponential and logarithmic functions

-# Resources
-* Instructor office hours : MF 11:00, TW 2:00, R 12:00 in CSB 348
-* Supplemental Instruction (SI) Leader : Rachel Unger (runger@monmouthcollege.edu)
-* SI Sessions :  Times TBA, Location TBA
-* SI Office Hours : Times TBA, CSB 177
-* TLC Tutor : Anas Karkout (akarkout@monmouthcollege.edu)
-* TLC Tutoring Sessions : Times TBA, Location TBA

 # Grading Scale
-Your overall grade for the course will be computed as the average of your exam scores and follow the standard 90/80/70/60 scale, with 90 sufficient for some kind of A, 80 sufficient for some kind of B, etc. Plus and minus grades will be assigned at the instructor's discretion, typically the lower third of the range (0-3) earning a minus and the upper third of the range (7 and up) earning a plus.
+Your overall grade for the course will be computed as the average of your exam scores.
+Your lowest exam score (excluding the final exam) will be dropped from consideration.
+Letter grades will follow the standard 90/80/70/60 scale, with 90 sufficient for some kind of A, 80 sufficient for some kind of B, etc. Plus and minus grades will be assigned at the instructor's discretion, typically the lower third of the range (0-3) earning a minus and the upper third of the range (7 and up) earning a plus.

 # Exams
+Scheduled exam dates are available on the course calendar.
+These will likely change as we burn flex days, but will otherwise proceed on schedule.
+I will make an effort to remind you when an exam is coming up, but it is ultimately your responsibility to pay attention to the calendar.

 Exams must be written in pencil.
 Any exam written in pen will have 10% deducted from the final score.

-Many students think it's okay to listen to music while they take an exam.
-In this class that is not okay.
-If you are caught wearing headphones, your exam will be taken from you and you will receive a zero.
+Listening to music and the use of electronic devices (other than calculators) is strictly forbidden.
 If you need to use the restroom during an exam, leave all of your things behind (especially your phone) and quietly excuse yourself (eye contact with me is good enough, no need to make a production of it).

-Scheduled exam dates are available on the course calendar.
-These will likely change as we burn flex days, but will otherwise proceed on schedule.
-I will make an effort to remind you when an exam is coming up, but it is ultimately your responsibility to pay attention to the calendar.

 The final exam will be cumulative and takes place on Tuesday, May 9 at 11:30 in CSB 176.
 As of the writing of this document the exam time is listed as 11:30 PM.
 I presume this to be a typo, and we will plan to meet at 11:30 AM.
 If the exam time changes I will make an announcement in class and update this document.
 This exam cannot be rescheduled except under extreme circumstances.

 # Workload Expectations
 In addition to attending class each day, students should plan to spend approximately 10 hours per week working outside of class.
-This time should be spent reading, completing homework, studying, and making use of available resources.
+This time should be spent reading, practicing homework, studying, and making use of available resources.
 The figure is only an estimated average, some students may need to spend much more than 10 hours practicing in order to learn the material effectively.

 # Classroom Expectations

-Each day students should plan to bring
+Each day students should plan to bring:
 * a graphing calculator (recommended model is the TI-84)
 * the textbook
 * pencil and paper